-IV-A-11 Certified Budget - Disbursements for the year ended June 30, 2011, exceeded the amounts budgeted in the non-program function.
+IV-A-12 Certified Budget - Disbursements for the year ended June 30, 2012, exceeded the amounts budgeted in the mental health and non-program functions.

 Recommendation - The budget should have been amended in accordance with Chapter 331.435 of the Code of Iowa before disbursements were allowed to exceed the budget.